microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpconpremisesconnection-delete.md

 When you delete a connection, permissions to the service are removed from the specified Azure resources.

-You cannot delete an on-premises connection once it passes health check, which is indicated by the `healthCheckStatus` property.
+You cannot delete an Azure network connection once it passes health check, which is indicated by the `healthCheckStatus` property.

 You cannot delete a connection when it's in use either, as indicated by the `inUse` property.